 In-kind Funds, Services & Other Sources of Funding

 If you’re applying for a grant or public funding for your film project, it’s important to include in your budget any funds or services you’ve already received.
+This makes it clear that you are pro-active about finding what you need to create your film and shows that other interested parties are already involved in the process.

 “10 Best Crowdfunding Sites for Movies”